mattmadairy/DH_Member_DB/01 - features to add.md

-main gui print formatting: format gui tab print screen - solve wrapping issue & double spacing.

-full member report - format bottom section with seperators and spaces. add back print function

-waivers - need to figure out whether or not to use year. need to evaluate how long the waiver is good for
+waivers - need to figure out whether or not to use year. need to evaluate how long the waiver is good for.

-roles
-committees

-import csv for meeting attendance captured from the card reader system.
+roles - need to format the memberform better. add to full member report committees import csv for meeting attendance captured from the card reader system.

 background images
 icon images